The Millionaire Next Door

 The Millionaire Next Door: The Surprising Secrets of America's Wealthy (ISBN 0-671-01520-6) is a 1996 book by Thomas J. Stanley and William D. Danko.
 The book is a compilation of research done by the two authors in the profiles of American millionaires.

-The authors compare the behaviour of those they call "UAWs" (Under Accumulators of Wealth) and those who are "PAWs" (Prodigious Accumulators of Wealth).
-Their findings, that millionaires are disproportionately clustered in middle-class and blue-collar neighborhoods and not in more affluent or white-collar communities, came as a surprise to the authors who anticipated the contrary.
-Stanley and Danko's book explains why, noting that high-income white-collar professionals are more likely to devote their income to luxury goods or status items, thus neglecting savings and investments.
+The authors compare the behavior of those they call "UAWs" (Under Accumulators of Wealth) and those who are "PAWs" (Prodigious Accumulators of Wealth).
+They found that millionaires are disproportionately clustered in middle-class and blue-collar neighborhoods and not in more affluent or white-collar communities.
+This came as a surprise to the authors, who anticipated the contrary.
+Stanley and Danko's book explains that high-income white-collar professionals are more likely to devote their income to luxury goods or status items, thus neglecting savings and investments.

 UAWs versus PAWs

-Under Accumulator of Wealth (UAW) is a name coined by the authors used to represent individuals who have a low net wealth compared to their income.
-A doctor earning $250,000 per year could be considered an "Under Accumulator of Wealth" if their net worth is low relative to lifetime earnings.
-Take for example a 50-year-old doctor earning $250,000.
-According to the authors' formula he should be saving 10% yearly and should have about $1.25 million in net worth (50*250,000*10%).
-If their net worth is lower, they are an "Under Accumulator".
-The UAW style is based more on consumption of income rather than on the method of saving income.
+Under Accumulator of Wealth (UAW) is a name coined by the authors and used to represent individuals who have a low net worth relative to their income.
+The authors offer a rule of thumb (more appropriate for those who are older and thus have been earning longer): “Multiply your age times your realized pre-tax annual household income from all sources except inheritances.
+Divide by ten.
+This, less any inherited wealth is what your net worth should be.”

-A Prodigious Accumulator of Wealth (PAW) is the reciprocal of the more common UAW, accumulating usually well over one tenth of the product of the individual's age and their realized pretax income.
+Take a 50-year-old doctor earning $250,000.
+According to the rule of thumb, he should be saving 10% yearly and should have about $1.25 million in net worth.
+Those whose net worth is lower can be considered "Under Accumulators".
+UAWs focus on consuming income, rather than saving.

-The authors define an Average Accumulator of Wealth (AAW) as having a net worth equal to one-tenth their age multiplied by their current annual income from all sources.
-E.g., a 50-year-old person who over the past twelve months earned employment income of $45,000 and investment income of $5,000 should have an expected net worth of $250,000.
-An "Under Accumulator of Wealth (UAW)" would have half that amount, and a "Prodigious Accumulator of Wealth (PAW)" would have two times.
-This metric has been criticized since, for example, a 20-year-old making $50k a year should have a net worth of $100k to be considered an "average accumulator of wealth".
-That makes little sense since it would take a new graduate years of strong savings and investments to accumulate that amount.
-Critics further argue that formula fails to take into account compounding interest; younger people up to age 45 or so will generally have much less as a percentage of income than older wealth accumulators due to compounded growth.
+A Prodigious Accumulator of Wealth (PAW) is one who accumulates well over one tenth of the product of their age and their realized pretax income.